benaadams/ERCs/ERCS/erc-XXXX.md

 ![Transfer lock state machine](../assets/erc-XXXX/transfer-lock-state-machine.svg)

 The controller token MUST support a configurable `unlockDelay` for each token. `unlockDelayOf(tokenId)` returns the currently configured delay.
-The default or initial `unlockDelay` for any token that supports transfer MUST be greater than or equal to `1`, and `unlockDelayOf(tokenId)` for such a token MUST never be `0`; zero-delay unlocks are not a compliant transferable mode because they collapse the required separation between execution and transfer.
+The default or initial `unlockDelay` for any token that supports transfer MUST be `3600` (one hour).
+The owner MAY reduce `unlockDelay` to a floor of `1` via `setUnlockDelay`, subject to the asymmetric meta-timelock on decreases. `unlockDelayOf(tokenId)` MUST never be `0`; zero-delay unlocks are not a compliant transferable mode because they collapse the required separation between execution and transfer.
+The one-hour default ensures that counterparties, marketplaces, and off-chain monitoring systems have a meaningful window to observe account state before a transfer can complete.
+Owners who need faster transfers for programmatic use cases MAY reduce the delay, but the meta-timelock ensures any reduction is itself observable for the duration of the current delay.

 The risk is transaction ordering around sale or transfer of the controlling NFT.
 Without a real delay between "owner can still execute" and "NFT can be transferred," a seller can prepare a sale, then in the same block or immediately adjacent ordering window submit `execute` or `executeBatch` calls that drain assets before the buyer's transfer settles.
 Per-transaction guards do not solve this because the drain and the transfer can occur in different transactions.
 A strictly positive `unlockDelay` creates a visible freeze window: once the owner wants transferability, they must stop executing, wait through the delay, and only then complete the unlock.
 That delay is what gives counterparties, marketplaces, and off-chain systems a meaningful separation between sale preparation and custody handoff.
 If `unlockDelay == 0` were compliant, `proposeUnlock()` and `completeUnlock()` could be collapsed into an effectively immediate handoff, and the standard would no longer guarantee that separation.